frederic-perez/AmE-dictionary/data/idioms.md

 __good Lord__
 __good old__ :three::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don’t need fancy shoes.
 I prefer good old sneakers._ _They were talking about the good old days._
 __good omen__ :two: A sign, either real or imagined, of good fortune or a propitious outcome. _I saw a dove on my windowsill this morning; I’d say it’s a good omen for the rest of my day._
-__good riddance__ :two: An expression used when one is pleased that someone or something is leaving or stopping.
+__good riddance__ :three: An expression used when one is pleased that someone or something is leaving or stopping.
 A shortened version of the phrase “good riddance to bad rubbish.” _Well, I didn’t want to talk to you anyway, so good riddance!_ _A lot of voters are prepared to say “good riddance” to her at the end of her term._
 __good sport__ :three: (good sports) A person who takes a bad situation well.
 __good-natured__ :two: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality.
 __goodbye, cruel world__ _cliché_ An exclamation, note, or statement made immediately prior to one’s death, especially by suicide.
 __goodness gracious__ :two: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Goodness gracious, look at the time!
 How is it nearly midnight already?_
 __goodness me__ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.
 __goody two-shoes__ _informal_
-__goof up__
+__goof up__ :two::hammer:
+__goof__
 __got them covered__
 __grab a bite__
+__grab and go__
+__grace period__ _The doctor had already moved on to their next appointment because they have a five-minute grace period._
 __grand poobah__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 __grand scheme__ :two: The long term; the complete picture of something.
 Typically used in the phrase “in the grand scheme of things.” _I know you’re worried about getting a bad grade on this test, but you’re such a great student that I doubt it will matter in the grand scheme of things._
 __grande dame__ _n_